DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art, at the time of filing, to modify Wei as modified by Yang, by configuring the medical protective face mask to be selected from a reusable respirator mask and a surgical 3-ply face mask, as taught by Jeon, for the purpose of removing fine dust, removing viruses, and keeping moisture in the respiratory tract (abstract).

-Yan discloses a portable battery power source carried by a wearable in a fabric pocket on the wearable (page 2, the vest is double-layer structure, and outer layer is common fabric, and liner is that nanometer is remote Infrared weaving face fabric, vest inner side set battery pocket, set power supply in the pocket, described power supply is through outlet and battery connection.
+However, Yan discloses a portable battery power source carried by a wearable in a clothing pocket on the wearable (page 2, the vest is double-layer structure, and outer layer is common fabric, and liner is that nanometer is remote Infrared weaving face fabric, vest inner side set battery pocket, set power supply in the pocket, described power supply is through outlet and battery connection.
 Described battery is rechargeable lithium batteries.
 Activated carbon fiber conduct can discharge far infrared.).

-Therefore, it would have been obvious to one of ordinary skill in the art, at the time of filing, to modify Wei as modified by Yang and Jeon, by adding a portable battery power source carried by the face mask in a fabric pocket on the face mask and electrically connected to the infrared radiation element, as taught by Yan, for the purpose of making the power source portable (page 2).
+Therefore, it would have been obvious to one of ordinary skill in the art, at the time of filing, to modify Wei as modified by Yang and Jeon, by adding a portable power bank battery power source carried by the face mask in a clothing pocket on the face mask and electrically connected to the infrared radiation element, as taught by Yan, for the purpose of making the power source portable (page 2).

 However, Molina discloses a light emitting mask and teaches the distance between the skin of the user and the infrared radiation element being at 6 mm (para.
 [0047], table 2, light source distance to skin: 0.6 cm; para.
 [0056], The distance from the LEDs and magnetics to the user's skin is typically a predetermined distance.
 However, it is within the purview of this invention that the distance can be adjusted if so desired by the user by simply adjusting the straps to pull the mask closer or farther away.).